 Clinical Evidence

 Numerous studies have investigated the efficacy of dry needling for various musculoskeletal conditions.
-A systematic review and meta-analysis published in the Journal of Orthopaedic & Sports Physical Therapy found that dry needling was effective in reducing pain and improving function in patients with myofascial trigger points.
+A systematic analysis and meta-analysis published in the Journal of Orthopaedic & Sports Physical Therapy found that dry needling was effective in reducing pain and improving function in patients with myofascial trigger points.

 Another study published in the Journal of Manual & Manipulative Therapy demonstrated that dry needling, in conjunction with other physical therapy interventions, led to significant improvements in pain, range of motion, and disability in patients with chronic neck pain.